kfigon/monkey-interpreter-go/readme.md

-Compiler course on edx from Stanford
+Compiler course on edx from Stanford and "Writing interpreters in Go" by Thorsten Ball

 # languages
 * compilers - takes input (program) - produces executable.
 This is another program, that takes data and produces output.
 Offline